Digital Communications Dispatcher Trainee (911 Operator)

 Note: To be acquired during the training period.

-• Working knowledge of HCSO policies, procedures, and guidelines; digital and audio communications equipment operation; and the communication center standard operating procedures, regulations, and 911 system.
+- Working knowledge of Hillsborough County Sheriff’s Office policies, procedures, and guidelines; digital and audio communications equipment operation; and the communication center standard operating procedures, regulations, and 9-1-1 system.

 Note: Applicants must meet the following requirement(s) to be considered minimally qualified for the job.

-Graduation from high school or possession of a GED certificate; and
+A high school diploma or possession of a GED certificate; and

-• Successful completion of a criminal background investigation or update including polygraph, reference/employment/neighborhood checks, and medical evaluation.
+- Successful completion of a criminal background investigation including polygraph, reference/employment/neighborhood checks, medical evaluation, and drug screening.